oboadagd/location-mgmt/README.md

 ## Graceful shutdown

-System supports graceful shutdown to use echo labstack code for that purpose added in start-up command
+System supports graceful shutdown as using echo labstack code for that purpose added in start-up command
 ```
 	// Wait for interrupt signal to gracefully shutdown the server with a timeout of 10 seconds.
 	// Use a buffered channel to avoid missing signals as recommended for signal.Notify